 Where it all began

-The Mumbai toastie
+The Mumbai Toastie

 The very first thing we ever sold — off a griddle, wrapped in paper, handed across a market table.
 Everything else came after this.